miso-lims/walkthroughs/1-0-admin-tasks.md

 avoid the _Reports_ tab so as not to anger the dragons.

 <img src="pics/dragon.jpg">
-Image by Muratt Yalcin from [In the Company of Dragons](http://www.drivethrurpg.com/product/133090/In-The-Company-of-Dragons-PFRPG)
+Art by Muratt Yalcin for [In the Company of Dragons](http://www.drivethrurpg.com/product/133090/In-The-Company-of-Dragons-PFRPG)

 <a href="index">Home</a> | <a href="2-0-samples">Samples tutorial</a> >